Student Advisement FAQs

 There is an online GPA calculator on the NCCC website: 1.
 Go to the College homepage (www.niagaracc.suny.edu) 2.
 Select "Academics" 3.
 Select "Calculate Your GPA" (found under 'Resources')

-The Learning Commons in D-200 offers tutoring services, the Reading Lab, the Writing Lab, the Accounting Lab, the Science Lab and the Math Lab to all students.
-Other resources include Student Development for academic and vocational counseling; the Wellness Center for personal counseling, and the student's academic advisor.
+The Academic Center for Excellence in D-200 offers tutoring services, the Reading Lab, the Writing Lab, the Accounting Lab, the Science Lab and the Math Lab to all students.
+Other resources include Student Resource Center for academic and vocational counseling; the Wellness Center for personal counseling, and the student's academic advisor.
 Credit courses (GES) for student success as well as non-credit workshops are also available.